itissandeep98/TimeTableManager/README.md

 3. Once all the packages are installed run `yarn start` to start the development server.'

-4. (Optional) Run `json-server --watch db.json -d 2000 -p 3001` to start local JSON server
+4. Run `yarn json-server` or equivalently run `json-server --watch db.json -d 2000 -p 3001` to start local JSON server

 ## Usage